anstepp/junkyardTemplesSolanum/README.md

 This isn't all the code (much less files!) you'll need to make this work.
 There are a number of sound files, as well as .pde (Processing) files that you'd need too.
 This code won't even work without RTcmix (www.rtcmix.org).
-It's mostly for my sanity of this having a place to live.
-I may add the .pde files later.

-If you really, really, really are interested in seeing this mess work, send me a message, and I'll get you what you need.
+A sample of what the result sounds and looks like is here: www.aaron-stepp.com/solanum.html